ibm-cloud-docs/apiconnect/tutorials/tut_create_api_node.md

 5. In the **Properties**, click the **Add property** icon ![](images/add-icon.png).
 6. In the **Property Name** text field, enter `zip_code`.
 7. For **Type**, select **number**.
 8. Select **Required** to make the property required.
 This means that it must have a value when you add or update a model instance.
+9. Select **ID** to ensure that the property has a unique identifier.
 For now, keep the default values for the other settings:
 	- **Is Array**: Whether the property is a JavaScript array with elements of the specified type.
-	- **ID**: Whether the property is a unique identifier.
 	- **Index**: Whether the property represents a column (field) that is a database index.
 	- **Description**: Text description of the property.
 9. Click the **Add property** icon ![](images/add-icon.png) again to add another property.
 Reference the table below to complete the remaining properties: